gschmutz/stream-processing-workshop/07f-data-egestion-to-redis-and-minio/README.md

-# Ingest IoT Vehicle Data - Using Kafka Connect to write data to Redis and Minio
+# IoT Vehicle Data - Using Kafka Connect to write data to Redis and Minio

 So with the vehicle position data from both source systems normalized into the `vehicle_tracking_refined` topic we will use Kafka Connect to send the data to external data stores.